 2. Tilt wheelchair

-This type of a wheelchair comes with a specially tailored mechanism that lets the patient adjust the device to his or her most convenient posture of moving.
+This type of wheelchair comes with a specially tailored mechanism that lets the patient adjust the device to his or her most convenient posture of moving.
 There’s no doubt that the tilt wheelchair is one in which you choose from plenty of options so that the chair is designed in the most suitable way, especially for the individual patient.

 3. Sport wheelchair

 Don’t let yourself get deluded that this wheelchair is suitable only for sportsmen or for those of you who are used to an active way of living.
-As a matter of fact, the sport wheelchair is suitable for every one of you.
+As a matter of fact, the sports wheelchair is suitable for every one of you.